The base of this salad consists of raw kale and raw Brussels sprouts. And I know, you’re probably thinking one of two thoughts:

 Cashew Caesar Dressing: the star of this salad is the savory, flavor-packed Caesar dressing.
 Made with raw cashews, extra virgin olive oil, and just a few other ingredients, it takes 5 minutes to throw together and is ultra creamy and delicious.
 A generous amount of creamy dressing will make even alleged salad haters fall in love with kale!

-If you’re looking for a different flavor profile for this salad, try my Creamy Balsamic Vinaigrette with this salad instead!
-It’s a classic pairing with kale, apples, and pomegranate seeds!
+If you’re looking for a different flavor profile for this salad, try my Creamy Balsamic Vinaigrette with this salad instead.
+Or, my Lemon Tahini Dressing.

 That’s all you need to know about this salad, so I’m keeping it short!
 Hope you enjoy the recipe and make it this holiday season!